The Animation Storytellers of Gaza

 Today we are faced with a crisis of humanity.
 There is a genocide happening in Palestine, and the animation industry is directly associated with it.

 As artists, we have a beautiful gift, that of imagination….
-Which can allow us to empathize, its our jobs to understand deeper stories and ask questions about what motivates our characters… to imagine outside of systemic structures that have been set up to dehumanize and marginalize.
+Which can allow us to empathize, its our job to understand deeper stories and ask questions about what motivates our characters… to imagine outside of systemic structures that have been set up to dehumanize and marginalize.
 When we are silent, we need to ask ourselves, who is the audience of our silence?
 Who benefits from it?
 Are we artists exclusively for the opinions of an industrial complex, or are we artists because we want to connect our common humanity?

 Just some food for thought….